rizchelwood/workshop/docs/ch2.md

 # Chapter 2: Build Pokemon card view

 Our goal for this section is to create a container and component to build a list of Pokemon with mock data.
-You will learn how to more about creating a container and component, and pass props from parent to child.
+You will learn how to create a container and component, and pass props from parent to child.

 ## Instructions